shulai/qonda/docs/guide.rst

 =============

 Qonda currently allows of items in-app DnD.
-The source view items must set have flags available in the metadata, with set Qt.ItemIsDragEnabled to True.
+The source view items must set have the Qt.ItemIsDragEnabled flag set to True in the metadata.

 Below there is a snippet for drop support::